Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 \subsection{Plasma Microinstabilities}

 When $\beta \gg 1$, weakly collisional plasmas might become unstable against plasma microinstabilities, such as firehose and mirror instabilities.
 They arise from pressure anisotropies and are crucial for understanding plasma dynamics in a magnetized medium.
-These instabilities manifest when the differences between each pressure direction reach thresholds that destabilize the magnetic field structure.
+These instabilities manifest when the differences between each pressure direction reach thresholds that destabilize the otherwise stable Alfvén and entropy modes.
 This keeps the pressure anisotropy at marginally stable levels, significantly affecting the plasma's macroscopic behavior and transport properties \citep{Schekochihin_2006, Kunz_2014}.
-The plasma microinstabilities grow, and when they reach a critical value, they feed back on the plasma \citep{Rappaz_2024}.
-In the regime where the gyro-radius is much smaller than the mean free path, this feedback takes place effectively instantaneously \citep[e.g.,][]{Squire_2023}.
+The plasma microinstabilities grow, and when they reach a critical value, the resulting microscale fluctuations increase particle scattering and thereby regulate the pressure anisotropy toward marginal stability. \citep{Rappaz_2024}.
+For the large-scale plasma dynamics considered here, this regulation is effectively instantaneous \citep[e.g.,][]{Squire_2023}.

-The firehose instability occurs when the parallel pressure component significantly exceeds the perpendicular component ($\Delta p < 0$).
-The magnetic field lines are stretched by the parallel pressure component, reducing magnetic tension and leading to the growth of Alfvénic, oblique perturbations\footnote{There are two types of firehose instability: parallel and oblique.
-In this work, we only consider the parallel one \citep{Hellinger_2000, Bott_2021}.}.
-These perturbations scatter plasma, increasing the effective collision frequency ($\nu_{\rm eff} = \nu_{ii} + \nu_{\rm scatt}$) by $\nu_{\rm scatt} \sim (|\delta B| / B_0) \, k_{\parallel} v_{\mathrm{th},i}$, reducing the Coulomb mean free path, the system's effective viscosity, and maintaining the pressure anisotropy at marginally stable levels (eq. \eqref{eqn:pressure_aniso}) \citep{Kunz_2014, Arzamasskiy_2023}:
+The firehose instability occurs when the parallel pressure component significantly exceeds the perpendicular component ($p_{\parallel} > p_{\perp}$, $\Delta p < 0$).
+In bent magnetic field lines, the excess parallel pressure acts as an effective centrifugal force that counteracts the restoring magnetic tension, leading to the growth of Alfvénic, oblique perturbations\footnote{There are two types of firehose instability: parallel and oblique.
+In this work, we only consider the parallel one \citep{Hellinger_2000, Bott_2021}, while a treatment of the oblique firehose instability is beyond the scope of this paper and will be explored in future work.}.
+These perturbations enhance ion scattering, increasing the effective collision frequency ($\nu_{\rm eff} = \nu_{ii} + \nu_{\rm scatt}$), reducing the Coulomb mean free path, the system's effective viscosity, and maintaining the pressure anisotropy at marginally stable levels (eq. \eqref{eqn:pressure_aniso}) \citep{Kunz_2014, Arzamasskiy_2023}: